top of page

 Why don't I ask for help?

 For starters, I'm a GenX.
-The 'It's 10 o'clock do you know where your children are?' generation.
-You may also remember us as the 'Thirsty? get a drink from the hose.' generation.
-GenX was raised to figure shit out on our own.
-To never {like ever} to be a burden to ANYONE unless you were missing a limp or the house was on fire, and even that was questionable.
+The “It’s 10 o’clock, do you know where your children are?” generation.
+You may also remember us as the “Thirsty?
+Get a drink from the hose.” generation.
+Gen X was raised to figure shit out on our own.
+To never {like ever} be a burden to ANYONE unless you were missing a limb or the house was on fire, and even then, that was questionable.
 Asking for help was something we were never taught or encouraged to do.

-I'm gr8fll for the hyper-independent GenX Cards I've been dealt because they have served me very well for this lifetime.
-These forced high-function muscles help me stay in the game of parenting a child with disabilities in the world that's not designed for his survival.
-As I evolve as a parent, I'm re-learning ways to recognized asking for help is a sign of strength, not weakness.
+I’m gr8ful for the hyper-independent Gen X cards I’ve been dealt because they have served me very well for this lifetime.
+These forced high-function muscles help me stay in the game of parenting a child with disabilities in a world that's not designed for his survival.
+As I evolve as a parent, I’m re-learning that asking for help is a sign of strength, not weakness.
 But...

 Society says me & my disabled child are not worthy of help.
-I've been advocating for my son since he received his diagnosis at 18 months old.
-Even with an early diagnosis, he sits on an erroneous wavier waitlist {year after year} for the services he needs right now.
-He will likely age out of eligibility before he ever gets a chance at access to the appropriate services he needs for a healthy independent life.
+I’ve been advocating for my son since he received his diagnosis at 18 months old.
+Even with an early diagnosis, he sits on an erroneous waiver waitlist {year after year} for the services he needs right now.
+He will likely age out of eligibility before he ever gets a chance at access to the appropriate services he needs for a healthy, independent life.

 info graphic about awareness